 Before I ever share a recipe with you, I've already worked out several versions of the dish, because there’s lots of trial and error going on, and Geoffrey is a very enthusiastic multi-dish judge.
 Once we come up with the perfect recipe, we post it here for you.
-This time, what really did the trick was using brown butter with chili.
-Let me tell you more about this flavor enhancer.
+This time, what really did the trick was using brown butter and smoked chili flakes.
+Let me tell you more about these flavor enhancers.

-What Is Red Chili Brown Butter and Why You’ll Love It
+What Is Brown Butter and Why You’ll Love It

 As you know, we’re quite picky when adding new products to our gourmet online shop, and more often than not, these artisan products take our cooking to dramatic levels.
-Today it’s all about Black & Bolyard Grass-fed Brown Butter with Red Chili.
+Today it’s all about Black & Bolyard Grass-fed Brown Butter.

 Andrew Black and Eric Bolyard met while cooking at one of the best restaurants in the world, Eleven Madison Park, and found they both loved exciting new flavor combinations.
 The cooks ended up launching their line of caramelized, grass-fed, non-GMO butter from American farms, and Black & Bolyard was born.